larenSakota/swift-classVSstruct-reading-swift-intro-000/README.md

 }
 ```

 Does this code work?
-Why or why not?
+Why or why not? no because it's trying to change the struct properties and it's not allowed

 ### Question 8

-Can you fix the `BankAccount` struct so it _does_ work?
+Can you fix the `BankAccount` struct so it _does_ work? put mutating before func

 ### Question 9